Digital tablet user networks through IoT concept with line and dot connection, featuring internet network connection and digital technology background

 The Result

-Digital Horizons equipped Indigenous learners with the knowledge, skills and tools to thrive in today’s tech-driven economy.
-Digital Horizons successfully delivered training to 420 learners from 93 distinct communities in British Columbia.
+In 2023, DIGITAL’s co-investment in Digital Horizons equipped 420 Indigenous learners from 93 distinct communities in British Columbia with the knowledge, skills and tools to thrive in today’s tech-driven economy.
 By enabling connected career pathways through 1:1 coaching, resume building and mentorship, and work-integrated learning opportunities, the program exceeded expectations with over 80% of students laddering into employment, self-employment or advanced training following graduation.

 Project Lead